pdemonaco/gentoo-notes/setup/networkmanager.md

     echo "send host-name \"${HOSTNAME}\";" >> /etc/dhcp/dhclient.conf
     git add /etc/dhcp/dhclient.conf
     ```
-    *Note that this must be your literal text hostname.
+    *Note that this must be your hostname as a text representation.
 Sub-shells are not evaluated here*

 # Dbus